2017 UPDATE: ALFA is soliciting applications for a postdoc and a graduate student. See below.

-If you are already an MIT student and want to join Alfa, follow this MIT UROP, MEng and UAP Projects for UROP, AUP/UAP, MEng project listings.
+If you are already an MIT student and want to join ALFA, see MIT UROP, MEng and UAP Projects page for UROP, AUP/UAP, MEng project listings.

 On very rare occasions, outside thesis work can be conducted over a short visit.
-Note that for these visits, usually the visitor must cover all costs including CSAIL specific fees to cover visa processing and resources usage.
-Generally you must be willing to work on a project of mutual interest, with our software libraries and infrastructure, see for example FlexGP, EC-Star or SCALE.
+Note that for these visits, usually the visitor must cover all costs including MIT visiting student tuition, CSAIL specific fees to cover visa processing and resources usage.
+Generally you must be willing to work on a project of mutual interest, with our software libraries and infrastructure.

 We welcome visits from our colleagues in academia.
 We are most interested in visitors whose research agenda closely aligns with our own or whom we have personally met through conferences, workshop and related travel.
 Note that visitor fees are not usually imposed upon short term faculty visits.

 On very selective occasions, outside thesis work can be conducted over a short visit.
-Note that for these visits, the visitor must cover the costsm including CSAIL specific fees to cover visa processing and resources usage.
-Generally you must be willing to work on a project of mutual interest, with our software libraries and infrastructure, see for example FlexGP, EC-Star or SCALE.
+Note that for these visits, the visitor must cover the costs including CSAIL specific fees to cover visa processing and resources usage.
+Generally you must be willing to work on a project of mutual interest, with our software libraries and infrastructure.

 Unfortunately we don't always have the time to reply to every unsolicited request.
 Please don't be offended, we just don't have enough time.